Mummers' play: Scotland

 The Kirk Session records of Elgin name women who danced at New Year 1623 to the sound of a trumpet.
 Six men, described as guisers or "gwysseris" performed a sword dance wearing masks and visors covering their faces in the churchyard and in the courtyard of a house.
 They were fined 40 shillings each.
 In 1604 Tyberius Winchester was fined for "guising" through the town of Elgin with a pillowcase as a disguise and William Pattoun was accused of singing "hagmonayis".
 In January 1600, Alexander Smith's daughter was accused of guising in Elgin dressed as a man.
 This kind of dance and disguised "guising" through the town can be traced in various records.
 When Anne of Denmark came to Scotland in May 1590, twelve Edinburgh men performed a sword dance in costume with white shoes and floral hats, and other performed a Highland dance in costume.
 James VI himself wore a costume with a Venetian mask and danced at a wedding at Tullibardine in June 1591.

 In 1831, Sir Walter Scott published a rhyme which had been used as a prelude to the Papa Stour Sword Dance, Shetland in around 1788.
 It features seven characters, Saint George, Saint James, Saint Dennis, Saint David, Saint Patrick, Saint Anthony and Saint Andrew, the Seven Champions of Christendom.
 All the characters are introduced in turn by the Master, St. George.
 There is no real interplay between the characters and no combat or cure, so it is more of a "calling-on song" than a play.
 Some of the characters dance solos as they are introduced, then all dance a longsword dance together, which climaxes with their swords being meshed together to form a "shield".
 They each dance with the shield upon their head, then it is laid on the floor and they withdraw their swords to finish the dance.
 St. George makes a short speech to end the performance.

-Emily Lyle recorded the oral history of fourteen people from the lowlands of Scotland recounting their memories of seasonal folk dramas known as "Galoshins".
+In the 1950s, A.L.
+Taylor collected surviving fragments of seasonal Scottish folk plays he described as "Galoshens" or "Galatians".
+Later, Emily Lyle recorded the oral history of fourteen people from the lowlands of Scotland recounting their memories of "Galoshin" dramas.
 Galoshin is the hero in a drama in the tradition of Robin Hood plays.
 Building on this research, Brian Hayward investigated the geographical distribution of the play in Scotland, and published Galoshins: the Scottish Folk Play, which includes several maps showing the locations where each version was performed.
 These are or were largely across the Central Belt of Scotland, with a strange and unexplained "outlier" at Ballater in Aberdeenshire.
 The Meadows Mummers are an all-female troupe who perform at local festivals inspired by both these writers, and by folk play workshops at the Scottish Storytelling Centre.
 In 2019 they performed at the Scots Music School in Barga, Italy.